Guṇa: The root and origins

 Guṇa is both a root and a word in Sanskrit.
 Its different context-driven meanings are derived from either the root or the word.
 In verse VI.36 of Nirukta by Yāska, a 1st millennium BC text on Sanskrit grammar and language that preceded Panini, Guṇa is declared to be derived from another root Gaṇa, which means "to count, enumerate".
 This meaning has led to its use in speciation, subdivision, classification of anything by peculiarity, attribute or property.
-This meaning has also led to its use with prefixes such as Dviguna (twofold), Triguna (threefold) and so on.
+This meaning has also led to its use with prefixes such as Dviguṇa (twofold), Triguṇa (threefold) and so on.